 Facts and Statistics

-- An estimated combined total of 140,310 people in the United States will be diagnosed with leukemia, lymphoma or myeloma* in 2011.
+- An estimated combined total of 156,420 people in the US are expected to be diagnosed with leukemia, lymphoma or myeloma in 2014.

-- New cases of leukemia, lymphoma and myeloma will account for 9 percent of the 1,596,670 new cancer cases diagnosed in the United States this year.
+- New cases of leukemia, lymphoma and myeloma are expected to account for 9.4 percent of the estimated 1,665,540 new cancer cases diagnosed in the US in 2014.

 Relative survival compares the survival rate of a person diagnosed with a disease to that of a person without the disease.
 The most recent survival data available may not fully represent the outcomes of all current therapies and, as a result, may underestimate survival to a small degree.